 White paper

 When manufacturers get indirect tax wrong, the cost can run into the hundreds of millions of dollars.
-One global technology firm we worked with discovered it had overpaid its indirect taxes by $100 million, money that could have been spent on important business priorities.
-But accurately tracking and reporting taxes is extremely complicated for manufacturers.
-Hidden overpayments or underpayments — plus interest and penalties — are common.
-Indirect taxes, which are charged on consumption and often involve multiple legislative rules, can be particularly difficult and cumbersome to manage.
+One global technology firm we worked with discovered it had overpaid its indirect taxes by $100 million, money it could have spent on important business priorities.
+Accurately tracking and reporting taxes is extremely complicated for manufacturers; hidden overpayments or underpayments — plus interest and penalties — are common.
+Indirect taxes, charged on consumption and often involving multiple legislative rules, can be particularly difficult and cumbersome to manage.
 With regulations constantly evolving, even the savviest of your tax professionals will find indirect tax compliance a significant challenge.

 Indirect taxes around the globe